danfrost/music-lessons/chapters/00_ChapterZero_WIP.md

 New / disruptive value doesn't mean that fundamental good business practice disappears.
 The Dot Com boom, which saw valuations detacted from reality or the Tullip mania [of the XXXX century] show that we lose track of reality.
 We are in a closed system - finite resources, finite time and a biological need to eat, socialise and provide for ourselves.
 This means that, while you can borrow from the future you do have to pay it back.

+## Slave trade; Climate; Migration

+*Move this to ~last*

+Trading of slaves obviously disrupted, in an horrific way, the lives of millions of people.
+It happened because the enslavers realised they could capture value in one place and get new value for it elsewhere, a practice in trade called arbitrage; buy it cheap in one place in order to sell it for more elsewhere.

+These kinds of change happen all the time.

+Disruption can mean a bit of a shift in how we consume something or the theft of natural resources and lives.
+Putting a smartphone app and geopolitics on the same axis might be extreme - I'm not really sure how this will fair, but from the examples we've seen there are common questions around the flows of value and [ADD MORE]

 ## Using Music as a lens

 Throughout this book, we will see examples from many industries but with each phenomenon, music will be our starting point.

+## Summary - what we want to answer / explore

+// *TASK: Summarise the open questions / threads of thought from each sector/market/example.*

+## Humans reasons we don't like or understand change

+// *TASK: Do I need a section or chapter on this?
+Maybe this is part of the book's conclusion?*